Elder Financial Abuse in Nursing Homes

 Signs of Financial Abuse

 Financial abuse often happens without the elderly person’s knowledge.
-There are also situations where the resident does not inform trusted family members or others out of fear that the abuser will retaliate.
+There are also situations where the resident does not inform family members or others out of fear that the abuser will retaliate.

 These are the main reasons why it is important for loved ones to know the signs of financial abuse.
 This can help you protect your loved from abuse or stop it once you discover it.